The Lipkin-Meshkov-Glick model: 'quasi-local' quantum criticality in nuclear physics

-{\it Introduction.} The Lipkin-Meshkov-Glick (LMG) model has long been the subject of study in the nuclear physics community.
-It was introduced in 1959 by Fallieros \cite{Fallieros1959} as a model of monopole oscillations in the $^{16}$O nucleus, and subsequently studied by Volkov \cite{Volkov1963}, before springing to prominence with the work of Lipkin, Meshkov, and Glick in 1965 \cite{LMG1,LMG2,LMG3}, who considered it as a non-trivial correlated model against which various approximation schemes could be tested.
+The LMG model has long been studied in the nuclear physics community.
+It was introduced in 1959 by Fallieros \cite{Fallieros1959}, and subsequently studied by Volkov \cite{Volkov1963}, before springing to prominence with the work of Lipkin, Meshkov, and Glick in 1965 \cite{LMG1,LMG2}, who considered it as a non-trivial correlated model against which various approximation schemes could be tested.